 There are two clear options when it comes to search engine marketing.
-You can engage in search engine optimization (SEO) and/or pay-per-click (PPC) campaigns.
+You can engage in search engine optimisation (SEO) and/or pay-per-click (PPC) campaigns.
 Most of the time, the question is asked in such a way that you have to choose between one and the other.

 But should that be the case?